MadsJJ/Cookbook/README.md

 # Cookbook

 ## Description
 This is a cookbook app created for your personal use.
 You can use it to store and look at your favorite recipes at your convenience.
-If you are not sure about what meal to cook, you can get recipe suggestions based on what type of meal you want and your currently available ingredients.
+If you are not sure about what meal to cook, you can get recipe suggestions based on what type of meal you want.

 ## Application fundementals
 The project uses maven to build and to run